andrew/ultimate-awesome/README.md

 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-arma3](https://github.com/veteran29/awesome-arma3) - Curated list of awesome Arma 3 missions and addons.
+- [awesome-computer-vision-conference-deadline](https://github.com/VlSomers/awesome-computer-vision-conference-deadline) - A curated list of Computer Vision related conferences with dates and paper registration deadlines.
 - [awesome-frontend](https://github.com/wangxingkang/awesome-frontend) - 前端程序猿工具箱.
 - [awesome-lists-machine-learning](https://github.com/abonte/awesome-lists-machine-learning) - A curated list of awesome lists on Machine Learning.
 - [awesome-avd](https://github.com/alan-turing-institute/awesome-avd) - A curated list of research resources in automated vulnerability detection (AVD).